cambridge-cares/TheWorldAvatar/Agents/EnergyPerformanceCertificateAgent/README.md

 # 2. Using the Agent

 Agent start-up will automatically register a recurring task to assimilate latest EPC data for all instantiated UPRNs every 4 weeks (i.e. new data is published 3-4 times a year).
 Besides this recurring background task, additional HTTP requests can be sent to the agent.
+The blazegraph namespace as specified in the `docker-compose` file is created upon agent startup and the OntoBuiltEnv TBox and ABox owl files are uploaded to it.

 &nbsp;